jerhon/honlsoft-v2/blog/2023/2023-03-25-git-branching-strategies.md

 This works extremely well when an organization is able to have ephemeral environments and especially during container development.
 If an environment can be stood up for a branch very quickly, each branch can be tested individually either automatically or manually.
-There is a branching model that is very similar to Feature Branching named [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow)
+There is a branching model that is very similar to Feature Branching named [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).
+This is similar but releases changes directly from the feature branch.

 I've had a lot of success using just feature branching for small projects with a few developers.
 It's really straight forward and easy to collaborate without having any big merge messes in the future.